rl-rh/rh1-aap-troubleshooting/README.md

- 1. Log in to the OCP Cluster UI, obtain cli auth token
- 2. Install the AAP Operator
+ 1. Log in to the OCP Cluster UI, obtain cli auth token, then install the AAP Operator and AAP CR.
+Figure out whats failing with Hub
+     ```
+    ansible-playbook -e install_namespace=aap1 step1.yml
+    ```
+ 2. Update the AAP CR.
+Look at the logs to figure out whats going wrong.
+Hint, take a look at the DB pod
      ```
     ansible-playbook -e install_namespace=aap1 step2.yml
     ```